 Recent Activities of Note

-- Dr. Shosh serves as the convener of the first Collaborative Action Research Network (CARN)-sponsored Study Day on the east coast in the Americas.
+- • Dr. Shosh served as the convener of the first Collaborative Action Research Network (CARN)-sponsored Study Day on the east coast in the Americas.
 Participants in the CARN Study Day, “What Happens to Action Research After the Master’s Degree?” will tour three American secondary schools—the iSchool in New York City, Warren Hills Regional High School in rural New Jersey, and Liberty High School in eastern Pennsylvania—where Moravian alumni have used action research to transform teaching and learning for adolescents.
-Study day flyer is available on the CARN website at http://www.esri.mmu.ac.uk/carnnew/study.php and tickets for the event may be reserved at http://www.arnaconnect.org/2014-arna-conf
+Study day flyer is available on the CARN website at http://carn.org.uk/site/assets/files/1032/arnastudyday.pdf.

-- The Action Research Network of the Americas (ARNA) will holds its conference “Enacting our Beliefs: The So-What of Action Research” on the historic Pricilla Payne Hurd Campus of Moravian College, May 22-24, 2014.
-The conference is co-chaired by Dr. Shosh and Dr. Cathy Bruce of Trent University in Ontario, Canada.
+- The Action Research Network of the Americas (ARNA) held its conference “Enacting our Beliefs: The So-What of Action Research” on the historic Pricilla Payne Hurd Campus of Moravian College, May 22-24, 2014.
+The conference was co-chaired by Dr. Shosh and Dr. Cathy Bruce of Trent University in Ontario, Canada.
 A short video retrospective is available at https://www.youtube.com/watch?v=Knh12vxqRA4, and a conference retrospective penned by the Conference Chairs is available at https://sites.google.com/site/arnaproceedings/oral-history-project/reflections-on-arna-2014-conference.

 - Dr. Shosh addressed the 2013 Collaborative Action Research Network (CARN) Conference in Tromsø, Norway, titled “Staying Critical: Nurturing Democratic Partnership in Action Research,” presenting a paper entitled “Why Teachers Opt (or Not) to Go Public with Their Action Research: A Case Study.”
 As the Action Research Network of the Americas (ARNA) representative at the conference, Shosh also made two presentations on behalf of the network.
 To read Shosh’s blog composed above the Arctic Circle, click here.